Board erred in relying on inadequate medical opinion for shoulder disability

 CCK appeals to the Court

 CCK successfully appealed to the Court the Board’s denial of service connection for the Veteran’s bilateral shoulder disability.
 In its decision, the Board relied primarily on the December 2015 VA medical opinion to deny the claim.
-The December 2015 VA examiner opined that it was unlikely the Veteran’s bilateral shoulder disability was due to his low back disability because there was “no known relationship” between these conditions.
+The December 2015 VA examiner opined that it was unlikely the Veteran’s bilateral disability was due to his low back disability because there was “no known relationship” between these conditions.

 CAVC agrees with CCK’s arguments